tillkamppeter/gnome-text-editor-workshop-examples/README.md

   repository](https://github.com/ubuntu/gnome-text-editor) has Snap
   automation so that it automatically updates itself if a new upstream version gets released.
-So use the original repo whenever possible, the `snapcraft.yaml` is more for comparing the different methods.
+So use the original repo whenever possible, this `snapcraft.yaml` is more for comparing the different methods.

-- `local-deb/`: Download the binary Debian package of gnome-text-editor for Ubuntu 22.04 LTS (Jammy Jellyfish) into this directory and then run `snapcraft` and the Debian package will get converted into a Snap.
+- `local-deb/`: Download the binary Debian package of gnome-text-editor for Ubuntu 24.04 LTS (Noble Numbat) into this directory and then run `snapcraft` and the Debian package will get converted into a Snap.
 This is an example how one could snap proprietary (closed-source) software which comes in a Debian package, to allow installing it in non-Debian-based distros or in all-Snap immutable distros, like Ubuntu Core.
-Not that you can only build a Snap for the architecture for which the Debian package is.
+Note that you can only build a Snap for the architecture for which the Debian package is.
   This is mainly intended for system administrators to solve problems locally, not for the Snap Store.

-- `repo-deb/`: The build process downloads the binary Debian package of GNOME Text Editor from the Ubuntu repositories for the architecture and the Ubuntu version (base Snap, here `core22`) under which the build process is running.
+- `repo-deb/`: The build process downloads the binary Debian package of GNOME Text Editor from the Ubuntu repositories for the architecture and the Ubuntu version (base Snap, here `core24`) under which the build process is running.
 So this method could be used for publishing a Snap in the Snap Store.
 Now one wonders why not simply add `gnome-text-editor` to the `stage-packages:` instead of having